Al Pastor Kabobs are your favorite pineapple, chile marinated pork with beautifully charred edges and caramelized pineapple but in easy kabob form!

-When we go out for Mexican food, I order Al Pastor Tacos Or Al Pastor Burritos 9 times out of 10.
+When we go out for Mexican food, I always look forward to chips, salsa, Mexican Rice and Tacos Al Pastor.
 Needless to say, an Al Pastor recipe has been on my bucket list for quite some time, so when I asked my awesome Instagram readers which kabob recipe they would rather have in time for the 4th:

 - A) Honey Mustard Chicken Kabobs (with bacon, potatoes, onions, bell peppers)⠀

 - B) Chipotle Maple Chicken Kabobs with (with bacon, potatoes, onions, bell peppers)⠀

 - C) Steak,Potato Mushroom Kabobs (with potatoes, mushrooms, onions, bell peppers)

 - D) Al Pastor Kabobs (with pork, pineapple, onions and bell peppers)